 The revolutionary Marxist movement criticised capitalist democracy because it wasn’t democratic enough.
 Liberal democracy leaves real social power in the hands of capitalists, who control us at work and put limits on our politics.
 But there is another kind of democracy: workers’ democracy, achieved through class struggle.
 That’s more democratic than anything achievable within capitalist politics.
 The incredible power of the Marxist critique of capitalist democracy was abused by Stalinists, who used it to justify destroying all forms of democracy and workers’ rights.
 They claimed that any critique of their totalitarian system was “liberalism” – and so, many who rejected the Stalinist system, for good reason, unsurprisingly came also to reject Marxism and embrace liberalism, or worse.
 That meant they could not come to a real strategy for challenging capitalism.
 Stalinist distortions had blocked the way.

 Socialism is a society in which humanity collectively decides our fate, without the distortions imposed when an exploiting class controls the production process.
 It can’t be a state controlled by “communist” factory managers, army generals or any other overseer.
-That vision allows us to recover the core of Marxism, which is a strategy for achieving socialism through the international struggle of the working class.
+Rejecting the Stalinist distortion of socialism allows us to recover the core of Marxism: a strategy for achieving socialism through the international struggle of the working class.

 The authoritarian vision of “socialism” came to replicate itself in the Stalinist vision of a socialist political organisation.
 The Stalinised Communist parties couldn’t be democratic workers’ institutions, because such parties might act in opposition to the needs of the Russian rulers.
 They developed their own ultra-powerful bureaucracies that could impose sharp shifts in “line” and expect unswerving loyalty from their members.
 Communists were taught that “Leninism” meant blind obedience to leaders.
 History was rewritten and falsified to create a mythology that the Bolsheviks had always blindly obeyed Lenin, that Stalin was Lenin’s greatest pupil and that whoever was the leader of the local Communist Party was Stalin’s most beloved servant.
 Socialist revolution would be achieved only if party activists obediently obeyed all the latest edicts.